 The Nebraska Cooperative Council, founded in 1945, is the state's major trade association representing agricultural cooperatives in Nebraska.
-More than 59,000 farmers and ranchers own Nebraska's farmer owned supply and grain marketing cooperatives.
-These cooperatives in Nebraska serve over 400 communities and directly employ over 5,100 employees.
+Nearly 55,000 farmers and ranchers own Nebraska's farmer owned supply and grain marketing cooperatives.
+These cooperatives in Nebraska serve over 370 communities and directly employ over 5,000 employees.
 In addition, thousands of Nebraskans are members of rural telephone and electric cooperatives.
 What is a Cooperative?